 Starting with the second version of the challenge, a so called "prep-phase" was introduced.
-It would give people time to prepare themselves for the challenge weekend, meaning, they were allowed to gather resources and study material even before the challenge started.
-People with a non-Latin script language were also allowed to practice their new script so that they could advance to other things over the weekend and not just hang around the script all day.
+It gives participants time to prepare themselves for the challenge weekend, meaning, they are allowed to gather resources and study material even before the challenge starts a week later.
+People with a non-Latin script language are also allowed to practice their new script so that they can advance to other things over the weekend and not just hang around the script all day.

-Come back here anytime between the start of the prep-phase and the end of the challenge weekend.
-Also, when you register for the Language Jam, you will be given a temporary user name - you won't need a password, you won't need to confirm anything with your mail address - all you need is this random name to get your language.
+Come back here anytime between the start of the prep-phase and the end of the challenge weekend to get your language.
+When you register for the Language Jam you will be given a temporary user name - you won't need a password, you won't need to confirm anything with your mail address - all you need is this random name to get your challenge language.
 Up!

 The whitecard will allow you to get an alternative language in case you are absolutely unhappy with the first language that was chosen for you, or you just like to have something to choose from.
 You don't need to register again in order to use your whitecard; it will be available once you get your language for the challenge.
 If you use it is up to you.
 Up!

-Most likely all 3 - 4 months.
-Four or three times a year might be a nice time span for me to work on things and for people not to get bored of it, because it is held any other weekend.
-Of course, this might change over time.
+This highly depends on my work schedule and private life.
+I would love to host it all three or four months but twice a year is definitely more realistic and doable for me at the moment.
+It gives me enough time to work on things and people are less likely to get bored of it, because it is held any other weekend.
+Naturally, this might change over time.
 Up!

 Just do it.
 Don't be afraid and embrace the unknown.
 I was pleasantly surprised of my challenge languages even though my first thought was "omg what" when I was given both Hungarian and Urdu.
 Look around on the website, join the community on IG, Twitter and Discord and if you have more questions, I'm always there to help. (: Up!